Build and Run an Executable on NVIDIA Hardware Using GPU Coder App

 that acts as the

 entry-point for code generation.
-Alternatively, you can use the
+Alternatively, use the files in

-generate CUDA kernels for your MATLAB algorithm is to place the coder.gpu.kernelfun
+tutorial.
+The easiest way to create CUDA code for this function is to place the coder.gpu.kernelfun

-(GPU Coder) pragma in the entry-point function.
-When GPU Coder encounters kernelfun
+(GPU Coder) pragma in the function.
+When the GPU Coder encounters kernelfun

 pragma, it attempts to parallelize the

-computation within this function and then maps it to the GPU.
+computations within this function and maps them to the GPU.

 function out = myAdd(inp1,inp2) %#codegen coder.gpu.kernelfun(); out = inp1 + inp2; end

-To generate a CUDA executable that can be deployed to an NVIDIA target, create a custom main wrapper file main.cu
+To generate a CUDA executable that can be deployed to a NVIDIA target, create a custom main file (main.cu

-natural numbers to the entry-point function and writes the results to the
+natural numbers to the entry-point function and writes the results to a binary file

-To open the GPU Coder app, on the MATLAB toolstrip, in the Apps tab, under Code
+To open the GPU Coder app, on the MATLAB toolstrip Apps tab, under Code

 Generation, click the GPU Coder app icon.
 You can also open the app by typing gpucoder